jmd-dk/concept/_sources/tutorial/parameter_files.rst.txt

   Writing ``path.output_dir`` then maps to whatever value is specified for ``output_dir`` in the ``.path`` file, which will be ``'/path/to/concept/output'``.
-When used as is, the ``param`` variable maps to the file name of the parameter in which it is used, in this case ``'tutorial'``.
+When used as is, the ``param`` variable maps to the file name of the parameter file in which it is used, in this case ``'tutorial'``.
 In total, the power spectrum output directory then gets set to ``'/path/to/concept/output/tutorial'``.
 We could have gotten away with just writing ``'output/tutorial'`` out statically.
 Such relative paths in parameter files should be given with respect to the installation directory.

 * We've specified multiple times at which to dump power spectra in ``output_times``.
 Note that we use the parameter ``a_begin`` (creating a